DAY TWO

 I couldn’t help but laugh because honestly at that point I had seen so many incredible things over not even two days, my cup runneth over with art history greatest hits, and so I couldn’t possibly be annoyed that this one piece couldn’t be seen.
 Another time!

-I was wandering around a little bit aimlessly, just taking it in, and found myself at the top of a spiral staircase heading down into the Vatican Grottoes where a good number of Popes and Cardinals are buried, some in very elaborate tombs.
+I was walking around a little bit aimlessly, just taking it in, and found myself at the top of a spiral staircase heading down into the Vatican Grottoes where a good number of Popes and Cardinals are buried, some in very elaborate tombs.
+Including Pope Benedict XVI, who only passed away in 2022, making his tomb a jarring contrast to the more decorative centuries-old ones surrounding it.

 After wandering around for a little while, I headed back outside for a last look around the piazza before heading on my way.
 The wall to the left here is the Sistine Chapel – which felt so far away at this point, I didn’t realize until after the fact that I was right there where I had been earlier on the tour.